-Every student has a number of options that he or she can strive for relative to their educational goals, from taking one or two classes in a specific subject matter to attaining an Associate Degree with the intent to transfer to another school in hopes of earning further degrees.
-Some of those options are discussed and layed out here; seeing a counselor will further clarify your choices and assist you in making the best choices for you.
+Every student has a number of options that he or she can strive for relative to their educational goals; from taking one or two classes in a specific subject matter, or attaining an Associate Degree with the intent to transfer to another school in hopes of earning further degrees.
+Some of those options are discussed and layed out here.
+Seeing a counselor will further clarify your choices and assist you in making the best choices.

 Associate Degree with Emphasis on Occupational/Vocational Preparation

 Students planning to earn an Associate Degree with emphasis on occupational/vocational preparation, and who have no plans to pursue a bachelor's degree, must follow the requirements listed in the catalog.